Hydrogen atom: Failed classical description

 Experiments by Ernest Rutherford in 1909 showed the structure of the atom to be a dense, positive nucleus with a tenuous negative charge cloud around it.
 This immediately raised questions about how such a system could be stable.
 Classical electromagnetism had shown that any accelerating charge radiates energy, as shown by the Larmor formula.
 If the electron is assumed to orbit in a perfect circle and radiates energy continuously, the electron would rapidly spiral into the nucleus with a fall time of:

 where $a_0$ is the Bohr radius and $r_0$ is the classical electron radius.
-If this were true, all atoms would instantly collapse, however atoms seem to be stable.
+If this were true, all atoms would instantly collapse.
+However, atoms seem to be stable.
 Furthermore, the spiral inward would release a smear of electromagnetic frequencies as the orbit got smaller.
-Instead, atoms were observed to only emit discrete frequencies of radiation.
+Instead, atoms were observed to emit only discrete frequencies of radiation.
 The resolution would lie in the development of quantum mechanics.

-Bohr–Sommerfeld Model
+Bohr–Sommerfeld model

 In 1913, Niels Bohr obtained the energy levels and spectral frequencies of the hydrogen atom after making a number of simple assumptions in order to correct the failed classical model.
 The assumptions included: